MicrosoftDocs/azure-stack-docs/azure-stack/user/event-hubs-overview.md

 ## Next steps

-If it's not available in your subscription, work with your administrator to [install the Event Hubs on Azure Stack Hub resource provider](../operator/event-hubs-rp-overview.md).
+If Event Hubs is not available in your subscription, work with your administrator to [install the Event Hubs on Azure Stack Hub resource provider](../operator/event-hubs-rp-overview.md).

 If you have Event Hubs installed and you're ready to use it, consult the [Event Hubs documentation](/azure/event-hubs/event-hubs-about) for more details on the service.